-On November 1, 2012, we terminated our former agreement with Elite and entered into a simplified arrangement with provides for the direct rental of our helicopter by Elite.
-Under our Helicopter Lease Agreement dated November 1, 2012, Elite now rents our helicopter directly at a rate of \$185 per Hobbs hour.
+We were incorporated as General Aircraft, Inc. on August 9, 2011 in the State of Nevada for the purpose of owning and operating helicopters for use in sightseeing tours and as pilot training aircraft.
+We currently own one helicopter, a Robinson R44 Raven II, which is in service as a rental aircraft in the Las Vegas, Nevada area.
+The helicopter is currently hangered at North Las Vegas Airport, an executive and general aviation airport in North Las Vegas, Nevada.
+Under a Helicopter Lease Agreement with Elite Aviation VGT, LLC ("Elite"), Elite rents our helicopter at a rate of \$185 per Hobbs hour.
 Elite is responsible for all maintenance and repairs, hangar parking fees, insurance fees, as well as fuel and oil costs in relation to the helicopter for the duration of the lease, which is the sooner of December 31, 2014 or the date upon which the helicopter reaches a Hobbs register reading of 2,200 hours.
 We remain responsible for debt service, taxes, and license and registration fees for our helicopter.
+Currently, the helicopter has approximately 20 Hobbs hours remaining before reaching the 2,200 hour threshold.
+Upon reaching a Hobbs register reading of 2,200 hours, the helicopter will need to be completely rebuilt under applicable FAA regulations.